Ilex aquifolium: Ilex × altaclerensis

-Chemistry, toxicity, tea and traditional uses
+Chemistry and toxicity

-Holly berries contain alkaloids, caffeine, theobromine, saponins, caffeic acid, and a yellow pigment, ilixanthin.
+Holly berries contain alkaloids, theobromine, saponins, caffeic acid, and a yellow pigment, ilixanthin.
 The berries are generally regarded as toxic to humans.
-Accidental consumption may occur by children or pets attracted to the bright red berries.
-The berries are emetic, possibly due to the compound ilicin.
-Caffeine and theobromine found in the plant are generally toxic to dogs and cats.
-The leaves of yerba mate, also in the genus Ilex, are used to make a caffeinated beverage called mate or Paraguayan tea.

-In traditional medicine, holly is supposed to be diuretic, a relief from fever, and a laxative.

-Other uses
+Uses

 Between the thirteenth and eighteenth centuries, before the introduction of turnips, Ilex aquifolium was cultivated for use as winter fodder for cattle and sheep.
 Less spiny varieties of holly were preferred, and in practice the leaves growing near the top of the tree have far fewer spines, making them more suitable for fodder.

 Ilex aquifolium was once among the traditional woods for Great Highland bagpipes before tastes turned to imported dense tropical woods such as cocuswood, ebony, and African blackwood.